Moby Lines

 Moby Lines (Moby Lines S.p.A.) is an Italian shipping company that operates ferries and cruiseferries between the Italian or French mainland and the islands of Elba, Sardinia and Corsica.
 The company was founded in 1959 under the name Navigazione Arcipelago Maddalenino (NAVARMA for short).

 In 2006 Moby Lines purchased Lloyd Sardegna.
-The company is known for using Warner Bros.
+The company uses Warner Bros.
 Looney Tunes characters as the external livery of its ships.
-Notable events include the Moby Prince disaster in 1991, which resulted in the death of 140 people.
+Notable events include the Moby Prince disaster in 1991, which resulted in the deaths of 140 people.